-All public authorities and those companies that perform certain risky data processing operations (regular and systematic monitoring of individuals on a large scale, processing of special categories of data on a large scale) will also need to appoint a data protection officer.
+All public authorities and those companies that perform certain risky data processing operations (regular and systematic monitoring of individuals on a large scale, processing of special categories of data on a large scale) need to appoint a data protection officer.

 GDPR also emphasizes (prior) data protection impact assessment and consultation, and in case of personal data breach provides an obligation for data controllers to notify the competent supervisory authority and in certain cases the data subjects as well.

 The regulation confirms the existing obligation for member states to establish an independent supervisory authority at national level.
 It also aims to establish mechanisms to create consistency in the application of data protection law across the EU.
 It is of great importance, that in cross-border cases where several national supervisory authorities are involved, a single supervisory decision is taken.
 This principle, known as the one stop shop, means that a company with subsidiaries in several member states will only have to deal with the data protection authority in the member state of its main establishment.

 GDPR includes the setting up of a European Data Protection Board.
 The European Data Protection Board (EDPB) is an independent European body, which contributes to the consistent application of data protection rules throughout the European Union, and promotes cooperation between the EU’s data protection authorities.
 The EDPB is composed of representatives of the national data protection authorities, and the European Data Protection Supervisor (EDPS).

 The regulation also provides for the right of data subjects to lodge a complaint with a supervisory authority, as well as their right to judicial remedy, compensation and liability.
 Very severe sanctions against controllers or processors who violate data protection rules are provided.
 These administrative sanctions are imposed by the national data protection authorities.